blackpeps/dbmslab2023/13. Implementation of various control structures like, if then, then else, if then else, if while/readme.md

 PL/SQL procedure successfully completed.
 ```

-## IF-THEN QUESTION
+## IF-THEN-ELSE QUESTIONS

-1. Write a PL/SQL program to display whether the given number is zero.
+1. Write a PL/SQL program to find whether a given number is odd or even.

 **ALGORITHM**

 1. Start
-2. Set NUM1=0
+2. Enter the number to check
-3. Check whether NUM1 is equal to 0
+3. If the number is divisible by 2, then the number is Even
-4. Display the message the number is zero
+4. Else, the number is odd
-5. Display end of the program
+5. Print the output
-6. End
+6. Stop

 # Program (IF-THEN-ELSE)